 But unlike other companies, they take the time to explain why, saying it’s “due to the constant fluctuation of mortgage interest rates.”

-I tend to agree that advertised mortgage rates aren’t worth a whole lot, but it’s still nice to see something.
+I tend to agree that advertised mortgage rates aren’t worth a whole lot, but it’s still nice to see something just to get a feel for pricing.

 They direct customers looking for current mortgage rate information to get in touch with a Regions Mortgage loan officer.